OsbornePro/EncrypIT/README.md

 # EncrypIT
 This program was created in an attempt to simplify the use of Encryption File System (EFS) for the everyday user.
 This application will allow a user to quickly and easily backup their EFS certificate to a PFX file.
 The application can also quickly and easily encrypt a file or directory using Encrypting File System (EFS).
 The instructions are simple.

-__COMING SOONG:__ In the near future I will attempt to add a simple way to modify EFS users who have permissions to the soon to be encrypted file.
+__COMING SOON:__ In the future I will attempt to add a simple way to modify EFS users who have permissions to the soon to be encrypted file.

 ### How To Encrypt a File or Directory
 1. Open the application